Golden Mile Thien Kee Steamboat Restaurant: Hainanese Chicken Rice, Steamboat and Satay!

 What makes Lee Fun Nam Kee different is that they specialize in Soya Sauce Chicken rather than white chicken, but not just any Soya Sauce chicken, theirs is the Hainanese version of Soya Sauce chicken made from 15 different herbs and with a braising sauce which can trace its lineage back to 1968.

-Anxin Chicken Singapore is the Chicken Rice capital of the world.
+Anxin Chicken This store has closed.
+Check out their other branches at Bedok and Maxwell Centre.
+Singapore is the Chicken Rice capital of the world.
 It is something we are all proud of.
-But whenever I introduce chicken rice to my Japanese friends, I always feel a little embarrassed because I know that even our best Chicken Rice is limited by the quality of chicken that is available.
-If […]
+But whenever I introduce chicken rice to my Japanese friends, I always feel a little embarrassed because I know that even our […]

 Tian Tian Chicken Rice: The Ultimate Chicken Rice using Corn Fed Anxin Chicken